d3/d3-selection/README.md

 <a name="selection_on" href="#selection_on">#</a> <i>selection</i>.<b>on</b>(<i>type</i>[, <i>listener</i>[, <i>capture</i>]])

 Adds or removes a *listener* to each selected element for the specified event *type*.
 The *type* is a string event type name, such as `click`, `mouseover`, or `submit`.
 (Any [DOM event type](https://developer.mozilla.org/en-US/docs/Web/Events#Standard_events) supported by your browser may be used.)
-The *listener* is invoked in the same manner as other operator functions, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
+The *listener* is invoked for each selected element, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 Listeners always see the latest datum for their element, but the index is a property of the selection and is fixed when the listener is assigned; to update the index, re-assign the listener.
 To access the current event within a listener, use [d3.event](#event).

 If an event listener was already registered for the same *type* on a selected element, the existing listener is removed before the new listener is added.
 To register multiple listeners for a given type, the type may be followed by an optional namespace, such as `click.foo` and `click.bar`.
 To remove a listener, pass null as the *listener*.
 To remove all listeners for a particular namespace, pass null as the *listener* and `.foo` as the *type*, where *foo* is the namespace.